 Cholesterol is an essential component of metabolic processes in the body.
 It is needed for flexibility of cellular walls and for producing hormones in the body.
 Only when there is too much of it in the body, it spells trouble.
-Cholesterol plagues the arteries and is the primary cause of heart disease in the world.
+Cholesterol plaques the arteries and is the primary cause of heart disease in the world.
 But there is no cause for worry.
 Even if you have been living a very unhealthy lifestyle, if you make small changes now, you could scale back the cholesterol levels in your body.

 There is a lot of changes that you can make in your diet to have a healthy heart and to lower cholesterol.

 - Healthy Fats: Choose olive oil over margarine.
 Saturated fats are responsible for total cholesterol and LDL in the body.
 Just making this small change will show good results.

 - Zero Trans Fats: Trans fats increase LDL (bad cholesterol) and lowers HDL (good cholesterol) in the body.
 This makes you vulnerable to heart disease.
 Fried foods, commercially baked goodies, refined oil, and all processed foods contain trans fats.
 Remove these from your diet entirely for a healthy body.

 - Increase Omega-3 In Diet: Omega-3 fatty acids reduce LDL and increase HDL in the body and decrease triglycerides in the body.
 Triglycerides are responsible for all heart problems.
 Walnuts, ground flaxseeds, and almonds are excellent sources of omega-3 fatty acids.

 - Soluble Fibre: Make soluble fiber a part of your daily diet.
 Psyllium husk or isabgol is a great option.
 It will clean out your gut, increase the probiotics in your body and reduce cholesterol.
 Lentils, oats, beans, whole grains and fruits are other good food choices.